Yoast/wordpress-seo/README.md

 ## Notes

-This can be used in production, however it is still under active development.
+This can be used in production, however it is still under active development, breaking changes will only be introduced with major version releases.

 ## Support